2021-2022 SCHOOL YEAR PROGRAM INFO WILL BE POSTED IN AUGUST, WITH REGISTRATION OPENING IN LATE AUGUST.

 Cost includes twenty weeks of classes (two 45-minute classes per week!) taught by guitar specialists, performance opportunities (including Solo Recital on 2/26 and Lead Guitar Showcase Concert on 4/15, if allowed by public health orders), dinner before the final Showcase concert, and all music and digital resources.
 This program is heavily subsidized by the AMFS and generous donors, and the actual program cost is more than $700 per student.
 The program cost is only $5.35 per class/concert!

 Please note that this is a twenty-week program and that students should commit to the entire series of classes.
 Obviously, some conflicts could arise, but in order for students to learn classical guitar, they need to attend class as much as possible.
 If space allows at a particular school, mid-year enrollment will be permitted; the tuition amount remains the same.

 The AfterWorks Refund Policy is as follows:

-Once a student has applied and paid the tuition for an AfterWorks program (Beginning Strings, Lead Guitar, or Maroon Bel Canto Children’s Chorus), the following policy will apply to tuition refunds if that students chooses to leave the AfterWorks program:
+Once a student has registered for an AfterWorks program (Beginning Strings, Lead Guitar, or Maroon Bel Canto Choirs), the following policy will apply to tuition refunds if that student chooses to leave the AfterWorks program:

 - Before first class/rehearsal: full tuition refund